top of page

 Invasive Species Management

 Non-native species can negatively impact indigenous ones while degrading habitats.
-Gashaka Gumti contains several invasive species that have thrived in overgrazed and heavily-impacted ecosystems, including Gmelina arborea in the south of the park and Calopogonium mucunoides in the north.
+Gashaka Gumti contains several invasive species that have thrived in overgrazed and heavily-impacted ecosystems, including Gmelina arborea and Chromolaena odorata in the south of the park and Calopogonium mucunoides in the north.
 Targeted research will determine how damaging these species are and inform strategies for elimination of these species from the park.

 JDP_8470 copy.jpg